matthewcihlar/RiceDatathon2024Chevron/README.md

 After attempting to use multiple linear regression, we opted to try LASSO regression which optimizes for prediction by weighting important fields heavily and weighting unimportant fields with 0.
-Unfortunately, we might have implemented LASSO regression incorrectly since we got an RMSE value that was even higher than the "optimized" multiple linear regression model.
+Unfortunately, we might have implemented LASSO regression incorrectly since we got an RMSE value of 135.6928.

 ### Random Forest